Application and admission

 What is First-Year Engineering?

-First-Year Engineering (FYE) is the launchpad for all undergraduate students at Purdue.
-It's what all students are applying to when applying to Purdue Engineering and where all incoming engineering students start for their freshman year.
+First-Year Engineering (FYE) is the launchpad for all undergraduate engineering students at Purdue.

-In addition to coursework in math, science, and communications, FYE students also take specialized engineering courses that provide them with team-working, problem solving, critical analysis, and programming skills.
-FYE students are also provided with numerous opportunities for major and career exploration, both inside and outside of their FYE courses, where they can learn about coursework, research, internship, and post-graduate opportunities for the various majors.
+In addition to core coursework in math, science, and communications, FYE students also take specialized engineering courses that provide them with team-working, problem solving, critical analysis, and programming skills through real world application projects.
+In addition to coursework, FYE students can learn more about research, internship, and post-graduate opportunities available.

 What are the requirements to transition to my major of choice after First-Year Engineering?

-The process for students to select their major is simple and straightforward: Beginning in their second semester on campus, students will fill out on an online form to select their first and second choice engineering majors.
-That's it!
+Transition to Major (T2M), process for all West Lafayette First-Year Engineering students to select their major, is simple and straightforward: Beginning in their second semester on campus, students will fill out on an online form to select their first and second choice engineering majors.
+That’s it!
 No tests or extra application steps needed.

 If you have any questions or concerns regarding the Transition to Major process, don’t hesitate to contact us!